Metal acetylacetonates: Titanium triad

 This reaction requires no base.
+Under atmospheric conditions the dibromo complex is easily hydrolyzed (1 hr), whereas the dichloro and difluoro complexes are not easily hydrolyzed (1-3 days).
 The complex TiCl2(acac)2 is fluxional in solution, the NMR spectrum exhibiting a single methyl resonance at room temperature.

 Unlike Ti(IV), both Zr(IV) and Hf(IV) bind four bidentate acetylacetonates, reflecting the larger radius of these metals.
 Hafnium acetylacetonate and zirconium acetylacetonate adopt square antiprismatic structures.

 Regarding acetylacetonates of titanium(III), Ti(acac)3 is well studied.
 This blue-colored compound forms from titanium trichloride and acetylacetone.

 Vanadium triad

 Vanadyl acetylacetonate is a blue complex with the formula V(O)(acac)2.
 This complex features the vanadyl(IV) group, and many related compounds are known.
 The molecule is square pyramidal, with idealized C2v symmetry.
 The complex catalyzes epoxidation of allylic alcohols by peroxides.
 Vanadium(III) acetylacetonate is a dark-brown solid.
 Vanadium β-diketonate complexes are used as precatalysts in the commercial production of ethylene-propylene-diene elastomers (EPDM).
 They are often evaluated for other applications related to redox flow batteries, diabetes and enhancing the activity of insulin, and as precursors to inorganic materials by CVD.